ochairo/vanillante/README.md

 ## Architecture

+Feature oriented clean architecture.

-The architecture of this project adopts concepts such as Separation of concerns,
+The architecture of this project (FOCA) adopts concepts such as Separation of concerns,
 SOLID Principles, Software Design Patterns, Atomic Design, and Readable Code.
 These concepts aim to develop applications that are easy to understand, maintain, adapt, and modify.